mossbanay/Psychology-3-4/Notes/U3AOS2.md

 ### Memory over the lifespan

 Memory as a whole is expected to undergo changes across the lifespan, with older individual's showing the biggest changes.
-After infancy and infantile amensia, memory is relatively stable until elderly age.
+After infancy and infantile amnesia, memory is relatively stable until elderly age.

 Elderly people often lose faith in their memory, leading to the perceived loss of memory.